MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-reports.md

     - **Sessions.** How many total sessions of this guide have been completed to date?

-    - **Avg.
-Session Time.** What is the average session time for this guide?
+    - **Avg. session time.** What is the average session time for this guide?

 3. How long are individual steps on average?